From mixing and mashing a God Tier fetish and Psycho Bullet Festival!

 I clenched my fists as I looked down into the sand and lowered my body into it, with only the flower adorning the top of my head sticking out.
 I swam through the sand in this state, jetting and leaving a trail of dust behind me before leaping upwards and flying three meters high into the sky.
 I spun several times before sticking the landing on the sandy ground beneath me and skated towards my loosely established destination.
 I raced the sun while I still could, and kept running as night enveloped the land, knowing that somehow, someday, someway, I would find something.

-I mentioned in Natalie Rambles About Sex and the Sexual that I have something of a fondness for bizarre and hyper-specific fetish art.
-It’s novel, it’s funny, and a lot of it is creative as hell.
+I mentioned in Natalie Rambles About Sex and the Sexual that I have something of a fondness for bizarre and hyper-specific fetish art, because.
 I enjoy seeing how wacky and wild concepts for erotic imagery can be to some people… such as boys turning into sexy cactus ladies.

 I was first informed of this phenomenon from episode 278 of The Comedy Button, a podcast about a group of friends growing up, hanging out, and trying to maintain a happy outlook on life in these modern times.
 In that episode, recurring guest Jack DeVries referenced Shinji Ikari Cactified by cgaegavga99, a multi-page comic about the protagonist of Neon Genesis Evangelion being turned into a cactus woman and raped by a cactus man.
 This stuck with me as a crazy idea, and after I stumbled across That Prickly Feeling (TF/TG) by undercoversam, another comic about a man turning into a cactus woman, I decided that I simply needed to contribute to this burgeoning fetish with my own take.